garden-io/garden/docs/reference/commands.md

     # Optional result message from the provider.
     message:

+    # The published artifact identifier, if applicable.
+    identifier:

     # Set to true if the build was not attempted, e.g. if a dependency build failed.
     aborted: